Open Access Publishing

 Once a manuscript is submitted, the submission is received by the Managing Editor who will subsequently coordinate the whole editorial process for the manuscript: peer-review, decision-making, possible authors’ revision, manuscript acceptance, copyediting, English editing, proofreading, and least but not last final publication.
 An Associate Editor will be assigned to the submitted article and will send review invitations.

 At least two reports per manuscript are collected for each manuscript—three if the first two differ substantially.
-Reviewers must hold a Ph.D. and have recent publications in the field of the submitted manuscript.
+Reviewers must in general hold a Ph.D. degree and have recent publications in the field of the submitted manuscript.

 The Editor-in-Chief will make the final acceptance or rejection decision for a manuscript, usually after author revision.
 We typically allow no more than two rounds of major revisions.

 After acceptance of an article for publication, the organization of the production of the paper, which entails copyediting, English editing and final production in preparation for publication on the journal website will start.

 The Editor-in-Chief is the head of the journal and is mainly responsible for the scientific quality of the journal.
 The Editor-in-Chief is also responsible for assisting the Editorial Office in the management of the journal, which entails:

 - inviting distinguished scientists to join the editorial board,